jfallmann/MONSDA/docs/source/configurator.rst

   ============================================================

 MONSDA understands your experimental design by creating a condition-tree.
-The Configurator helps you to create it.
-To do this, the Configurator points to a condition in which you are allowed to add further sub-conditions.
+The *Configurator* helps you to create it.
+To do this, the *Configurator* points to a condition in which you are allowed to add further sub-conditions.
 In this way you can create a nested condition-tree.
-Note that each leaf of this tree represents a separate condition. later you will define the workflow settings for each of these conditions.
+Note that each leaf of this tree represents a separate condition, later you will define the workflow settings for each of these conditions.

 Sample Assignment: